-If you want to move existing shards to a newly added worker, Citus provides a rebalance_table_shards function to make it easier.
-This function will move the shards of a given table to distribute them evenly among the workers.
+If you want to move existing shards to a newly added worker, Citus provides a citus\rebalance\start function to make it easier.
+This function will distribute shards evenly among the workers.

 The function is configurable to rebalance shards according to a number of strategies, to best match your database workload.
 See the function reference to learn which strategy to choose.
 Here's an example of rebalancing shards using the default strategy: